IBM/gnn-taxo-construction/README.md

 ## Installation

-Install PyTorch using official website or Anaconda.
+Install PyTorch using the official website or Anaconda.

 ## Initializing Git submodules.

 After cloning the repo, if you need to process the data, please use the command `git submodule update` to initialize the dependent submodules.
-This will clone [TaxoRL](https://github.com/morningmoni/TaxoRL) and [TAXI](https://github.com/uhh-lt/taxi/) projects that are used to reproduce data from existing experimets.
+This will clone [TaxoRL](https://github.com/morningmoni/TaxoRL) and [TAXI](https://github.com/uhh-lt/taxi/) projects that are used to reproduce data from existing experiments.

     git submodule update